Shadyxstep/apres-apparel-MS4/README.md

 - Registered users can view account order history & all associated information such as date/price/item/qty/order number.
 They can also manage any items in their shopping bag.

 **Add Products**
-- [CRUD] Store Owners / Superusers can add new products to the website or update/delete current products or athletes.
-Certain defensive programming measures have been implemented such as granting adding/editing/deleting permissions to registered superusers/store owners only.
+- [CRUD] Store Owners / Superusers can add new products to the website or update/delete current products or athletes/team members.
+Certain defensive programming measures have been implemented such as granting adding/editing/deleting permissions to registered superusers/store owners only and having the /add/ directory only available to users logged in to verify if they're a superuser.

 **Admin**
 - Django Admin application that allows superusers / store owners to manually create, update or delete any existing models or products from the store.